What do you need to know for the perfect road trip with the dog? Well, if you’re taking the dog along, you’re 90 percent of the way there.

 First, plan on stopping about every three to four hours (or more) on a road trip because dogs need to go frequently.
 Also, few dogs will eat in the car or drink water.
 Stop to pee and at least drink.
 It’s been my experience that dogs don’t usually eat until they get settled at the destination.
 Rarely does mine eat on the journey.

 Second, if you’re walking your dog anywhere, even through a hotel lobby, people will stop and ask about your dog – usually as a segue to tell you about their dog.
 This is especially true if your dog looks like she could be in a Disney movie.
-I always try and be a good canine-mom citizen because if people have a pleasant experience happening upon your dog, all the more reason for hotels to be pet-friendly.
+I always try and be a good canine-mom citizen because if people have a pleasant experience happening upon my dog, all the more reason for hotels to be pet-friendly.

 Third, a sign that dog travel is a thing – many highway rest stops are adding leash-free dog zones perfect for burning off some energy before you get back in the car.
 I’ve stopped several times with my previous dog and current dog Victoria at the Big Apple dog run (check it out here).
 A surprise find was years ago at a North Carolina tourist welcome centre, which is a great idea.

-Carry updated vaccination records
+Carry updated paper and electronic vaccination records

 Carry update vaccination records with you especially if you’re crossing a border, but even if you’re not.
 I made the mistake of keeping a paper copy in my glove compartment – stash it and forget it.
 However, I got used to the paper being there so when the vaccinations expired, I had outdated records.